Skip to content

 • A project idea (real or sample)

-• Optional: an IFC model you want to test
+• Optional: an IFC model or 2D drawing (PDF, JPG) you want to test

 • Optional: any documentation you’d like to attach (drawings, PDFs, notes)

-If you do not have an IFC, don’t worry — Darwin works perfectly with manual input too.
+If you do not have an IFC or 2D drawing, don’t worry — Darwin works perfectly with manual input too.

 Here is the flow you will follow in the next pages:

-You will set up the container where all your estimation work will live: your documents, IFC files, modules, price lists, and revisions.
+You will set up the container where request context, documents, IFC files, modules, price lists, estimations, approvals, and cost-control history will live.

-If you have a BIM model, you will upload it and let Darwin extract quantities and classify objects.
+If you have a BIM model or 2D drawings, you will upload them and let Darwin extract quantities and classify objects.

-If you do not use BIM, you can skip this step entirely.
+If you do not use BIM or 2D drawings, you can skip this step entirely.

 This is where design connects to cost.